Learning compositional programs with arguments and sampling: Introduction

 Neural-Programmer interpreters (NPI) \cite{reed2016neural} use a reinforcement learning paradigm to learn highly compositional programs by exploiting execution traces.
 An execution trace is an ordered list of commands that, if executed, solve a given task.
 Execution traces provide finer-grain supervision during training, encouraging convergence towards more accurate programs.
 NPI assumes to have at hand a large dataset of execution traces for the given problem, substantially limiting its applicability in real-world scenarios, where an oracle capable of providing such a dataset could be unavailable.
 A recent model, named AlphaNPI, shows how to train NPI without execution traces.
 AlphaNPI can solve both discrete and continuous control problems (\citet{pierrot2019learning, pierrot2020learning}), and it works by combining NPI with Monte Carlo Tree Search (MCTS), which is used to discover the execution traces.
 This approach showed outstanding results, both in terms of generalization and interpretability of the final models.
 However, the spectrum of tasks it can learn is still somewhat limited since it generates programs that use an ad-hoc language that does not present any high-level construct of a formal programming language such as loops, variables or function arguments.

+We can also induce programs from input/output examples by creating logic programs.
+Inductive Linear Programming (ILP) \citet{MUGGLETON1994629, ilp2020} is a classical framework to learn logic programs from data.
+ILP is data-efficient and also supports \textit{predicate invention} through the use of meta-rules.
+Namely, ILP systems can invent new programs and functions.
+However, these techniques require strong formalization of the problem settings into logical form.
+They require extensive domain knowledge, and it can be hard to provide a formalization to learn more complex real-world programs.
+Moreover, they are also sensitive to noisy programs since by learning underperforming procedures, we can undermine the performances of the final learned algorithm.

 This work presents some promising results towards generalized neural interpreters and discusses additional future challenges that still need to be addressed.
+We also provide a brief discussion comparing ILP and neural-based models.
 The main contributions are the following: \begin{itemize} \item We propose a new version of the AlphaNPI model, which brings us closer to learning real-world programs by learning functions that also accept arguments. \item We propose an Approximate recursive Monte Carlo Tree Search (A-MCTS) procedure to improve convergence. \item We developed a refined training strategy featuring re-training over failed tasks that improves robustness and generalization. \end{itemize}